nus-ncl/intel-sgx-ansible-playbook/README.md

 ```
 This is necessary for operations that require admin rights (like installing a package, modifying a file owned by root etc).

-Repeat all these 3 steps for each remote device you will need to configure.
+Repeat all these 3 steps for each remote/local device you will need to configure.

 # SGX-setup-install